|Prof. Lucifer Gorganzola Butts|

 mentally "isolate each part of the system" then tally all real forces

 acting on that part of the system (and only that part)

-before applying Newton's F = ma to it.
+before applying Newton's F = ma to that part.

-Many forces acting on one part of the system are due to contact with other
+Many forces acting on a part of the system are due to contact with other

-parts of the system (or to "action at a distance" forces).
-Newton's third
+parts of the system (or to "action at a distance" forces

 parts when summing the forces on one part.
 Newton's laws apply to each part